“Everything that has a beginning comes to an end.”Marcus Fabius Quintilianus

 Future (travel) plans

 Moving to Holland is another part of my travel experience.
 It’s a new adventure I can’t wait for.
 Although I’ll mainly focus on my studies, I’m planning on seeing all of the hidden gems of the Netherlands and (of course) blog about them.
-I’m on a mission to discover Dutch cuisine (that’s my favourite part I won’t lie to you), traditions, culture and people’s mentality.
+I’m on a mission to discover Dutch cuisine (that’s my favorite part I won’t lie to you), traditions, culture and people’s mentality.

 My travel plans are not limited to Holland only.
 I’ve already made a list of countries I’m going to visit during my stay in Europe.
 It starts from France, Bulgaria, Romania, Spain, Portugal, Croatia and ends up in Estonia and Iceland.
 As I’ll be living so close to my home country (Poland), it’s going to be a great opportunity to get familiar with some underrated travel destinations here as well.